scratchaddons-community/scradd/README.md

 -   To restart the bot on every successful build, run `npm run serve`.
 -   To format the code, run `npm run format`.
 This command must be run before your PR is merged.
 If you don't run it, it is automatically run in the workflow.
 -   To lint the code, run `npm run lint`.
 No lint errors may be present when your PR is merged.
 Warnings may be allowed depending on the context.
 Some lint errors may be fixed automatically with `npm run lint -- --fix`, but it is important to manually confirm it worked as intended.
 The workflow fails if warnings are present.
+-   To unit test the code, run `npm run test`.
+We only have a few unit tests currently.
+No tests may fail when your PR is merged.
+We use the Node.JS native test runner for tests.